So You Think You Have IBS? What to Do Next

 • Changes in stool frequency or appearance

-The cause of IBS is unknown, but it’s thought that factors like the brain-gut connection, intestinal motility, gut sensitivity, stress/anxiety, and genetics could play a role.
-It’s important to know that these symptoms overlap with other conditions like inflammatory bowel disease (IBD), celiac disease, or food intolerances.
-That’s why proper evaluation is so important.
+The exact cause of IBS is not fully understood.
+Research suggests that factors such as gut-brain communication, intestinal motility, visceral sensitivity, stress, anxiety, and genetics all play a role.
+It is also important to note that IBS symptoms can overlap with other conditions, including inflammatory bowel disease (IBD), celiac disease, infections, and certain food intolerances.
+This overlap is one of the reasons a proper medical evaluation is essential.

 Why Self-Diagnosing IBS Can Be Risky